- Who We Are

 Nathan holds a doctorate in theoretical and mathematical physics and a master’s degree in mathematical economics from Princeton University.
 In 2005, Princeton awarded him the James Madison Medal, the university’s highest honor for alumni.
 He received a master’s degree in geophysics and space physics and a bachelor’s degree in mathematics from the University of California, Los Angeles in 1979.
 In 2021, UCLA presented him with the Earth, Planetary and Space Sciences Luminary Award.
 He also attended culinary school in France, earning a Grande Diplôme from École de Cuisine La Varenne in 1995.
 In 2012, he was awarded an honorary degree from the Culinary Institute of America in recognition of his contributions to the culinary arts.

 Combining his interests in food, science, and technology, Nathan founded The Cooking Lab in 2010 and has authored and published a series of influential books, beginning with the acclaimed five-volume, 2,500-page cookbook, Modernist Cuisine: The Art and Science of Cooking (2011).
 The book, which has been translated into seven languages, won two James Beard Foundation awards and was inducted into the Gourmand World Cookbook Hall of Fame.
-His other award-winning books include Modernist Cuisine at Home (2012), The Photography of Modernist Cuisine (2013), Modernist Bread (2017), which also won a James Beard award, and Modernist Pizza (2021).
-More details about his published works in science and cuisine are available at nathanmyhrvold.com and modernistcuisine.com.
+His other award-winning books include Modernist Cuisine at Home (2012), The Photography of Modernist Cuisine (2013), Modernist Bread (2017), which also won a James Beard award, Modernist Pizza (2021), Food & Drink: Modernist Cuisine Photography (2022), and Modernist Bread at Home (2023).

 Invention is the closest thing to magic we have in the real world.